AWS takes on Zendesk with Amazon Connect, productizes Amazon’s in-house contact center software

 Other services that AWS launched include the productivity and communications suite Chime; the acquisition of Thinkbox Software, which makes tools for professional video editors, and Cloud9, based on an acquisition in July 2016 that is used for building developer tools for AWS to work between web and mobile.

-Featured Image: Jaap Arriens/NurPhoto/Getty Images
+Featured Image: Amazon

 0